-We at HCNE feel that a responsible and productive alliance with pharmaceutical companies is both possible and desirable in pursuit of our organization’s goals.
+We at HCNE feel that a responsible and productive alliance with pharmaceutical and device companies is both possible and desirable in pursuit of our organization’s goals.
 However there are a number of areas in which possible conflicts of interest or the perception of such conflicts may arise.
 These areas include the potential for bias in our policies, educational programs, research projects, and publications.

 As health care providers, our principal moral obligation is to promote the health of our patients.
 As a medical organization, we pursue this duty through dissemination of impartial educational material and generation of sound scientific research.
 The primary obligation of industry is to shareholders.
-The activities of HCNE and those of the pharmaceutical industry are aligned to the degree to which pharmaceutical products enhance our patients’ welfare.
-The development of pharmaceuticals that fulfill important medical needs requires that the process be guided by the clinical experiences of health care providers to clarify those needs.
+The activities of HCNE and those of the pharmaceutical and device industry are aligned to the degree to which pharmaceutical and device products enhance our patients’ welfare.
+The development of pharmaceuticals and devices that fulfill important medical needs requires that the process be guided by the clinical experiences of health care providers to clarify those needs.
 Thus, a thoughtful collaboration between parties is beneficial, as long as clear guidelines are in place.

 These are our principles:

 - HCNE shall maintain complete control over the planning, content, and delivery of its educational programs.
-To this end, no representatives of pharmaceutical companies will be involved in planning or directing its public educational and scientific meetings.
+To this end, no representatives of pharmaceutical and device companies will be involved in planning or directing its public educational and scientific meetings.

 - HCNE shall maintain complete control over planning, execution, and publication of HCNE investigator-initiated research.
 HCNE will decide when and where to submit results of these studies for publication.